2016 visit to the Fernando Alonso Ballet School - Photos by our delegate Rosalie O'Connor

 Instructions to buy airline tickets will be provided after registration deadline.
 Tickets will

-be booked online with Southwest Airlines using miles or a credit card; health insurance
+be booked online with Southwest Airlines using miles or a credit card; health insurance while in

-while in Cuba is included in the airfare.
+Cuba is included in the airfare.

 Instructions to buy the visa will be provided after registration deadline.
-You may
+You may purchase the

 For a Registration Packet